AI-CUP-Table-Tennis/ai-cup/README.md

   -t, --train-model, --no-train-model
                         Whether to train the model and saves it to the disk. (default: False) -p, --generate-submission-csv, --no-generate-submission-csv
-                        Whether to use the model produced by supplying the -t flag to produce a CSV ready for submission to AI CUP. (default: False)
+                        Whether to also use the model produced by supplying the -t flag to produce a CSV ready for submission to AI CUP.
+If you use this flag without the -t flag, you also need to specify the -m flag. (default: False)
+  -m, --csv-generation-model-path CSV_GENERATION_MODEL_PATH
+                        The path to the model to use when generating the submission CSV.
+Used when you use the -p flag without the -t flag.
+If the -p flag is used with the -t flag, this option does nothing. (default: None)
 ```